Arar-dhi-ehm/Turbolist3r/README.md

 Turbolist3r queries public DNS servers for each discovered subdomain.
 If the subdomain exists (i.e. the resolver replied with an address), the answer is categorized as CNAME or A record.
 By examining A records, it is possible to discover potential penetration testing targets for a given domain.
 Likewise, the process of looking for subdomain takeovers is simple; view the discovered CNAME records and investigate any that point to applicable cloud services.

 Please do not use for illegal purposes.
+Be ethical.

 ## Screenshots